Make a donation online and make a real difference…

 She will be dancing in her first public performance at the end of year concert with a little extra support from COF to buy her costumes.

-Deizel suffers from severe Dyslexia and is having problems with behaviour at school.
+Deizel lives with severe Dyslexia and is having problems with behaviour at school.
 It was suggested that Deizel attend equine therapy sessions supported by COF.

 The horses used in the equine therapy have had past trauma inflicted by humans and participants in the therapy are given an understanding of each horses background.
 By assisting in retraining the horses and gaining their trust and respect, Deizel is finding incredible accomplishment, and learning skills for self-leadership through developing confidence, self esteem, boundaries, trust, respect, responsibility and building relationships.